sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 Showing different methods of using the same functionalities, we will see this with using tags, meta-data, annotation, writing styles and linking.
 How we are using the analogy of the constellation; how does creating tags and systems inform the structure of the constellation?

+We've made a folder called "Workshop Notes" where you can create the exercises we will be going through today or take notes on what we're doing.